 It’s important to know the difference between the fantasy of starting a business and the reality of doing so before investing your money, your career, and your family’s financial future in a brand-new endeavor.
 So what’s the difference between the perception of entrepreneurship and its reality?

-Here are nine business tips for the future small business owner to consider before launching a new enterprise.
+Here are a few business tips for the future small business owner to consider before launching a new enterprise..

 Why do you want to be an entrepreneur?